-Since the economic reform, Vietnam has taken massive steps to open up many opportunities of international trade, import export activities and investment.
-Over the years, the country has also become of member in ASEAN Free Trade Area and WTO.
-Furthermore, Vietnam has also signed 7 regional and bilateral Free Trade Agreements (FTAs) with other countries including ASEAN Hong Kong FTA and Vietnam European Union FTA.
+Since the economic reforms in the 1990s Vietnam has taken massive steps to open up many opportunities in terms of international trade, import-export activities, and investment.
+Over the years, the country has also become of member of the ASEAN Free Trade Area and WTO.
+In fact, in 2020 Vietnam’s exports rose up by 7% to US$282.66 billion.
+Furthermore, Vietnam has also signed 7 regional and bilateral Free Trade Agreements (FTAs) with other countries including ASEAN Hong Kong FTA, UK-Vietnam Free Trade Agreement, and Vietnam-European Union FTA.

 As more and more investors have set up their import/export and trading company in Vietnam, it is important for all levels in the company to get familiar with the import and export procedures and legislation in the country.